Introduction to the Classical Guitar

 2. String Buzz

-• Causes: String buzz can be caused by low action, worn frets, or improper neck relief.
+• Causes: String buzz can be caused by low action, worn frets, improper neck relief, or even your technique.

 • Solutions: Adjust the truss rod to correct neck relief, raise the action by adjusting the saddle height, or replace worn frets.
 Consult a professional if you’re unsure how to make these adjustments.